aerian-studios/modern-js-workshop/nojquery/readme.md

 scroll a small amount.
 Then it updates the `currentScroll` variable and requests the next frame to do it all over again.

 Not big and not clever... better just let the browser work its magic.
+And really, that is the main message; jQuery made a lot of things easier to do, but some of it should never have been done with JavaScript, so choose the most appropriate technology and the simplest approach.

 This has been a whistle-stop run-through of some popular jQuery functions and their equivalent.
 The table below gives some more, as well as some note about